shautvast/postman-runner/README.md

+why
+# postman kinda sucks

 at this moment:
-* runs a get request
+# runs a get request

 tested with wiremock